 FSI and SDI test results determine Class A, B, C or D product ratings.
 Hospitals are required to ensure products meet a range of specific class ratings.
 Many facilities require temporary containment materials used during renovations meet Class A fire-rating standards.
 Here are key things to know about E84 Class Ratings:

-- Class A always denotes products that offer a higher degree of performance when subjected to a fire.
+- What is a Class A Fire rating?
+Class A always denotes products that offer a higher degree of performance when subjected to a fire.